HUNTSVILLE SPEEDWAY SUPER STOCK RULES 2018

 - NO RACING OR PERFORMANCE PARTS ALLOWED.

 - Rear-end must be stock for year and model of car.
-May have either factory positive-traction, welded, mini spool or open rear end (no aftermarket lockers of any kind)
+Rear end brackets must be in factory location with factory welds.
+May have either welded, mini spool or open rear end (no factory or aftermarket lockers of any kind)

 - No 9” inch rear end unless stock for year and model of car.
 Must provide proof of VIN and door plate from factory.